Midge Ure: Label changes (1988–1996)

+Breathe and success (1996–2004)

 His fourth solo studio album, Breathe (1996), was produced by Richard Feldman.
 This album had a very Celtic feel with a plethora of acoustic instruments from Uilleann pipes to mandolins and accordions.
 Ure said in an interview 2001: "My lowest point was when my album Breathe came out.
 I spent two years writing and recording it to find that people weren't taking any notice.
 As a result all the doors that were normally open to me such as television, had closed."
 In 1996 the new Breathe album was followed by further extensive touring, including dates in the US as special guest to the Chieftains.

 In 1998 the single "Breathe" became a hit-single, in several European countries boosted by its use in a Swatch TV ad campaign, two years after its original release.
 It entered at No. 1 on both the Italian and the Austrian charts.
 In 1998 Ure played on a European tour with Troy Donockley, and he also recorded the soundtrack to two American films that year, both directed by Richard Schenkman, October 22, and Went to Coney Island on a Mission from God...
 Be Back by Five.

 Ure's fifth solo studio album, Move Me, was first released September 2000, on Arista label in Germany, later to be released 2001 in the UK on Curb Records.
 28 March 2001 Ure was the subject of the This Is Your Life TV show hosted by Michael Aspel on BBC.
 The same year Ure also released Little Orphans exclusively from his website.
 A compilation of previously unreleased recordings.
 It contained "Feel So Good" with Gordon Giltrap, "Heart" with Chip Taylor, "Personal Heaven" with Glenn Gregory of Heaven 17 and two songs recorded with Mick Karn, Steve Jansen and Richard Barbieri of Japan.

+Autobiography and 10 (2004–2014)

 In November 2004 Ure released his autobiography, If I Was, through Virgin Books.

-In September 2008 "10" was released.
+In September 2008 10 was released.
 The album contains Ure's own interpretations of 10 songs that influenced him and shaped his songwriting.
 It was recorded in a log cabin in Eastern Canada, near Montreal, during the long snow bound winter of 2007–2008.

+Fragile and other ventures (2014–2017)

 Ure worked for over a decade on the next solo studio album, Fragile, which was released on 7 July 2014.
 The making of Fragile coincided with Ultravox's 2012 reunion album Brilliant.
 Reuniting with Ultravox inspired him to focus on music again, and ultimately finish the material that would become Fragile.
 The album featured the song "Dark, Dark Night", a collaboration with Moby.

 In August 2014, Ure also returned to the US with the Retro Futura Tour, featuring Howard Jones, Tom Bailey of Thompson Twins, China Crisis and Katrina Leskanich of Katrina and the Waves.

-In 2015, Ure's 1982 cover of David Bowie's "The Man Who Sold the World", was featured in the video game Metal Gear Solid V: The Phantom Pain.
+In 2015, Ure's recording of "The Man Who Sold the World" was featured in the video game Metal Gear Solid V: The Phantom Pain.